What does a Construction Technician do?

 What is the job outlook for a Construction Technician?

-The job outlook for Construction Technicians remains stable and promising.
-The Bureau of Labor Statistics (BLS) reports an average of 15,700 job positions available each year.
+The job outlook for Construction Technicians remains promising, with an average of 15,700 job positions available each year, according to the Bureau of Labor Statistics (BLS).
 This steady demand highlights the ongoing need for skilled professionals in the construction industry.
-Job seekers can expect a consistent flow of opportunities in this field.
+Despite a projected percent change of -1.5% from 2022 to 2032, the field continues to offer stability and growth opportunities for those entering the profession.

 Continue to Salaries for Construction Technician